 Assessment is frequent.
 With few exceptions, each unit will have its own assessment exam.
-And some units may be divided into two parts, reducing the content load on any exam.
-When you finish one exam, you will begin mastering the next unit, and that exam will be forthcoming.
+And some units may be divided into two parts, thereby reducing the content load on any one exam.
+The moment you finish one exam, you will begin mastering the next unit, and that exam will be forthcoming.
 By having many exams, we can break up the material into smaller sections for mastery, and by so doing, student retention tends to be higher.
 Exam dates are on the syllabus.
-You will be informed as soon as possible should unforeseen circumstances necessitate a change in these dates (doubtful).
+Should unforeseen circumstances necessitate a change in these dates (very unlikely), you will be informed as soon as possible.